cha87de/clouds-exercises/ex-1/lesson-firststeps.md

  - select the key you previously created (cloud_key)

 Finally, launch the virtual machine, by clicking the "Launch Instance" button.
 This may take from some seconds to a few minutes.
-The new instance gets a private IP address 192.168.0.X assigned automatically.
+The new instance gets an IP address assigned automatically.

-To access the instance from remote, add a so called "Floating IP":
+Depending on your OpenStack deployment, this IP address may be private or public.
+If you have a private IP, to access the instance from remote, add a so called "Floating IP".
+If you have a public IP, skip the following steps.

+If you have a private IP, add a Floating IP to your instance:

  - while the instance is spawning, press the "Associate Floating IP" button, after it was spawned, find this option in the drop down menu next to the "create snapshot" button.
- - If you see "No floating IP addresses allocated", then press the "plus" button to allocate a floating IP in the extnet pool.
+ - If you see "No floating IP addresses allocated", then press the "plus" button to allocate a floating IP in the available pool.
  - Select the new floating IP and press the "Associate" button.

-Your instance has now two IP addresses: the private one from before, and a public one 134.60.64.Y.
+ - Your instance has now two IP addresses: the private one from before, and a public one.
 You need this public one to access your instance via SSH.

 ## Task: Access your Instance via SSH